Wondering if there are free things to do in Taipei, Taiwan? Good news!

 Cat lovers be warned.
 This is one is DEFINITELY going on your list of things to do in Taipei.
 Barely an hour out of Taipei, and cheap to get to on the train, Houtong Cat Village.
 Once a coal mine, it’s now abandoned and full of cats, and cuteness.
 It’s a typical Taiwan experience.
 It’s also beautiful, as you can see out over the valleys.

-Things to Do in Taipei – Temples, Temples, Temples
+Temples, Temples, Temples

-Taiwan has over 15,000 temples, and counting.
+Taiwan has over 15,000 temples and counting.
 You’ll get used to the smell of incense on every street as you walk past these tiny temples on your way anywhere.

 The main religions of the temples are Taoist, Buddhist and Confucian, and you’ll notice the varying architecture depending on which is which.
 Taoist temples are loud, in terms of decoration and celebration, Buddhist temples are generally more reserved, and Confucian temples are walled.

 Most temples are free to visit, including the largest and most famous, Longshan temple.
 However tired of temples you think you are, this is one you shouldn’t miss.
-It’s home to generations of Gods, centuries of history, and is surrounded by Chinese medicine vendors.
+It’s home to generations of Gods, and centuries of history, and is surrounded by Chinese medicine vendors.
 The experience alone is worth visiting for.

 Where to Stay in Taipei